FAQs

 Each meeting normally has a guest speaker that gives a 30-45 minute presentation on some aspect of writing or publishing.
 Speakers have included novelists, screen writers, memoirists, editors, literary agents, magazine editors, and poets.
 The presentation includes time for a lengthy question and answer session and a book signing in the case of authors and poets.
 The few times we don’t have speakers are normally set aside for “open mike” readings of members’ works.

 Meetings also include treasurer’s reports, club announcements, and the other necessary evils of running a club, but we tend to keep these items to under 30 minutes.
-Lastly, we wrap up most meetings by opening the floor and inviting club members to tell us about their latest successes, setbacks, or personal landmarks in writing.
+We also reserve time to open the floor and invite club members to tell us about their latest successes, setbacks, or personal landmarks in writing.

 Do you critique work at the meetings?

 Unfortunately, two-hour monthly meetings don’t really allow time for helpful critique.
 In addition, the club’s membership varies widely in both experience and interest, which is not terribly helpful in a critique setting.
-We do have several critique groups that meet once monthly online.
+We do have critique groups that meet regularly on schedules that work for the members of each group.

 Can you help me get my short story/poem/novel published?